Suhaib-88/NetworkSecurityModel/README.md

 ## How To run locally?
--Activate virtual environment
+-Activate virtual environment<br>
--clone the repo into your machine
+-clone the repo into your machine<br>
--pip install -r requirements.txt
+-pip install -r requirements.txt<br>
 -(run) app.py